STHobbes/First-FTC/README.md

 * **other**: *TODO: elaborate*

-One secret to having a robot that performs well in competition is making it easy to drive for the tasks of the competition.
-What is most easy to drive will depend on the physical drive implementation, the programming implementation that connects the controller to the physical implementation, and the driver who may be most comfortable with move paradigms that mimic familiar games.
+One secret to having a robot that performs well in competition is making it easy to drive for the tasks of the competition, and easy to reliably program the autonomous operation of the robot.

+## General Programming Notes

+### Organization

-**The control mode paradigm**
+### The control mode paradigm

-Most simple programming examples use *tank* mode where the right and left stick Y is directly mapped to the left and right motor speed.
-This is by far the easiest to program, but it is not an intuitive interface unless you have experience with tracked heavy equipment like tanks, bulldozers, etc. The most intuitive for the driver is often a mode that most closely mimics the authors favorite games.
+Most simple programming examples use *tank* mode where the right and left stick Y are directly mapped to the left and right motor speeds.
+This is by far the easiest to program, but it is not an intuitive interface unless you have experience with tracked heavy equipment like tanks, bulldozers, etc. The most intuitive for the driver is often a mode that most closely mimics the driver's favorite games or vehicles.

 These are the control modes demonstrated in this code:
 * **tank**: left stick controlling speed of left tires, right stick controlling speed of right tires.
 Tank is the